mslonina/Mechanic/README.md

 Mechanic
 ========

-> Numerical framework and task management system
+> The MPI task management system for the dynamical astronomy

 Overview
 --------